GreyMilton/house-of-games-api/testing-plan.md

   5. returns all reviews sorted by another valid column WITHOUT number values when queried (e.g. a string), defaulting to descending

+  6. returns all reviews sorted by a valid column when queried (other than the date column), with descending specified

   to test and implement:

   - happy paths: status200, response.body { reviews: [{},{},{}] }